 Therefore, a Healthcare CRM for the LTPAC industry needs to have the following critical attributes:

-- Data Driven In-take Process with Sales Decision Support
+- Data-Driven In-take Process with Sales Decision Support

 It is imperative that a CRM solution provide timely access to relevant data at the point of use.
 The purpose of the data is to maximize successful quality and cost-efficient patient outcomes.
 At a minimum, the intake process needs to include patient data from an upstream setting of care.
-As an example, a Skilled Nursing facility needs to know the referring hospital, referring physician, clinical information (medications, allergies, labs) and financial data associated with the patient.
-Planners at a care setting will rely on this data coming from field sales teams to assist in the pre-admissions decision process.
+As an example, a Skilled Nursing facility needs to know the referring hospital, referring physician, clinical information (medications, allergies, labs), and financial data associated with the patient.
+Planners in a care setting will rely on this data coming from field sales teams to assist in the pre-admissions decision process.
 Sales Decision Support (SDS) that assists planners in census management based on the data is going to be key.
 It is possible in the future that an AI deep-learning engine (Matrixcare-Microsoft Partnership) may provide the SDS using data from a variety of sources.

 - True Referral Source Identification